microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

--`tokenIds`: the token ids of the encoded prompt/s -`sequenceLength`: the length of each sequence.
+- `tokenIds`: the token ids of the encoded prompt/s
+- `sequenceLength`: the length of each sequence.
--`batchSize`: size of the batch.
+- `batchSize`: size of the batch.

 #### Throws